1. Unique work ︎︎︎

 4. Small Series – a Poem of Purpose

-I do not plan certain artifacts, neither I use certain material nor scale, but I design objects that have a story to tell or a purpose to exist.
+I do not plan certain artifacts, neither I use certain material nor scale, but I create objects that have a story to tell or a purpose to exist.
 After a long creative process these objects are formed to a certain scale and are made of certain material.

 The objects that I design are usually gentle and soft in their shape and existence.
 They are always unique – visually or in their content.
 The cooperation with the artisans is my primary objective when designing and producing small series.